Logan007/pucr/README.md

 - All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals' values in the lower range.
 Also, it could help to keep the number of escape bits low and this shortening all other regular ESCape sequences.

 - Having Move-to-Front in place, a following Huffman encoding step on the LITerals is performed where beneficial.
-Not to interfere with the well working ESCape-system, only the trailing bits of the literals, i.e. the last `8 minus number_of_escape_bits` bis, are Huffman-encoded.
+Not to interfere with the well working ESCape-system, only the trailing bits of the literals, i.e. the last `8 minus number_of_escape_bits` bits, are Huffman-encoded.
 Each distinct possible ESCape sequence, e.g. `00`, `01`, `10`, and `11` in case of two ESCape bits, gets their own Huffman-tree – but only, if it saves bits.
-First trials conducted show that so far, only the `00...`-symbols seem to save enough to afford the costs of a tree; maybe that is another consequence of the preceding Move-to-Front.
-The tree gets bitwisely encoded in the header.
+First trials show that so far, only the `00...`-symbols seem to save enough to afford the costs of a tree; maybe that is another consequence of the preceding Move-to-Front.
+The tree bitwisely gets encoded to the header.

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values.